- outlines the health, safety and wellbeing requirements relating to the prevention and management of slips, trips and falls in schools

 - incorporate slips, trips and falls risk prevention into an ongoing management approach that promotes health, safety and wellbeing.

 The Slips, Trips and Falls Procedure (in the Procedure tab) contains detailed, step-by-step information about how schools can meet these key requirements.

-- Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to the OHS Advisory Service and local regional officers who can provide free advice on managing risks related slips, trips and falls.
+Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well.
+These include access to the who can provide free advice in relation to managing slips, trips and falls.

-Slips occur when a person’s foot loses traction with the ground surface due to inappropriate footwear or walking on slippery floor surfaces that are highly polished, wet or greasy.
+Slips occur when a person’s foot loses traction with the ground due to unsuitable footwear or walking on surfaces that are highly polished, wet or greasy.

 Trips occur when a person’s foot catches on an object or surface.
 In most cases people trip on low obstacles that are hard to spot such as uneven edges in flooring, loose mats, open drawers, untidy tools or electrical cables.

-Falls (under two metres) can result from a slip or trip but many occur during falls from low heights such as steps, stairs and curbs, falling into a hole or a ditch or into water.
+Falls (under 2 metres) can result from a slip or trip but many occur during falls from low heights such as steps, stairs, and curbs, or falling into a hole, ditch or water.